 Other major cities that are relatively convenient by train are Milan at 75 minutes, Rome at 2 hours, and Turin at 2.5 hours.

 Bologna has very few shortcomings, but one of them is its public transportation system.
 For a city of its size, its public transportation offerings are few.

 While the city has a good bus network, that is about it.
 There is no metro and no tram.
 If you aren’t comfortable figuring out the bus network in Italian, your best bet may be to either use the bike-share or simply call a taxi.

 Unfortunately, Uber is not a thing in Italy.
 In some select places, like Rome and Milan, you can use Uber Black, which is a luxury service offered on the Uber app, but no UberX or UberXL.
 Uber Black is often more expensive than regular taxis, making a traditional cab the better option.

 In my experience, taxis in Italy have always been safe and trustworthy.
 Just be sure to talk about pricing before you agree to ride!

-How Many Days Do You Need in Bologna?
+How Many Days Do You Need in Bologna Italy?

-This gives you time to go to Modena, spend a day exploring downtown Bologna, and a day to dedicate to trying some of the best foods that the city has to offer.
-If you can only afford three days in Bologna, that is okay.
+This gives you time to go to Modena, spend a day exploring downtown, and a day to dedicate to trying some of the best foods that the city has to offer.
+If you can only afford three days, that is okay.
 Bologna makes a great weekend trip!

 What Is the Best Time to Visit Bologna?